bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-06-03-dames-du-bois-de-boulogne.md

 The apparent subject of _Les Dames_ is a not very believable intrigue, adapted from Diderot’s _Jacques le fataliste_, about how a woman connives to make her former lover marry a prostitute in order to revenge herself on him.
 The real subject is the triumph of love over hate: love can create, hate can only destroy.
 Why does Bresson choose such a simple and not very interesting plot to express himself?
 The answer is, presumably, that he does not want us to get lost in the labyrinth of the well-constructed plot, he does not want us to become so involved with lifelike and identifiable with characters that we will fail to grasp the more general aspects of his theme.
 Furthermore, the choice of a deliberately artificial plot allows him to ‘eliminate anything which might distract from the interior drama,’ as he himself declared.

 The whole _mise en scène_ of the film is not subjugated to an expression of the plot or a pointing up of the story; plot, theme and form are related, but in a much more complex and interesting manner.
-The whole becomes equal to the multiplication of the parts, not to their sum.
+The whole becomes equal to the multiplication of the parts, not to their sum.<br>

-**Richard Roud, _Sight and Sound_, Spring 1962**
+**Richard Roud, _Sight and Sound_, Spring 1962**<br>

-**LES DAMES DU BOIS DE BOULOGNE**
+**LES DAMES DU BOIS DE BOULOGNE**<br>
 _Director:_ Robert Bresson
 _Production Company:_ Films Raoul Ploquin
 _Production Manager:_ Robert Lavallée
-_Technical Collaborators:_ Charlot, Karabanoff, Marc-Helin, Rebilly,

-[Robert] Turlure, Guillot, Bailly, Barbellion, Clerice
+_Technical Collaborators:_ Charlot, Karabanoff, Marc-Helin, Rebilly, [Robert] Turlure, Guillot, Bailly, Barbellion, Clerice
 _Assistant Director:_ Roger Mercanton
 _Script Supervisor:_ Suzanne Bon
 _Scenario/Adaptation:_ Robert Bresson